Yegishe Melikyan

-Yegishe Melikyan (Եղիշե Մելիքի Մելիքյան, born on 13 August 1979 in Yerevan) is a retired Armenian football defender and manager.
+Yegishe Meliki Melikyan (Եղիշե Մելիքի Մելիքյան, born on 13 August 1979) is a retired Armenian football defender and manager.
+He is the current manager of the Armenia national football team.

 Career

 International

 Melikyan was a member of the Armenia national team, participated in 29 international matches since his debut in away Euro 2004 qualifying match against Greece on 16 October 2002.

-Coaching
+Managerial career

+On 26 June 2017, Melikyan was appointed head coach of Stal Kamianske.
+On 25 September 2017, he left the club.

+On September 2019, Melikyan was appointed assistant to head coach Volodymyr Mazyar at Lviv.
+On 31 October 2019, he was appointed head coach of this team.

+On 21 June 2020, Lviv decided to part ways with Melikyan upon the expiration of his contract.

-On 28 June, Melikyan was appointed as manager of Alashkert.
+On 28 June 2020, Melikyan was appointed as manager of Alashkert.
+On 5 January 2021, he left the club by mutual consent.

 On 7 January 2021, Melikyan was appointed as manager of FC Pyunik.
+On 27 January 2025, Pyunik extended their contract with Melikyan until the end of the 2025–26 season.